Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 # Video Indexer API Samples For Java

-The Java Samples contains 2 Java Console Application folder, located under the src/main/java folder
+This Azure Video Indexer Java Samples document contains 2 Java Console Application folders, located under the src/main/java folder.
+They are:

 1. apisamples:

-Demonstrates the VideoIndexer API calls to perform the following
+It demonstrates the VideoIndexer API calls to perform the following:
   - Get Account Access Token
   - Upload a video ( with/without streaming capabilities)
   - Wait For an Index operation to finish using Polling Mechanism
   - Get Video Results
-  - Delete a Video and all its related assets.
+  - Delete a Video and all its related assets

 2. eventProcessor:

-Demonstrates the usage of Event hubs processor mechanism to retreive indexing events and to be notified without polling on index completion events.
+It demonstrates the usage of Event Hubs processor mechanism to retreive indexing events and to be notified without polling on index completion events.

 ## Getting started